hapax/hapax.github.io/assets/qgrav.md

 **October 2, 2020.** *People often say that quantum gravity is hard because quantum mechanics and gravity are incompatible.
-I'll give a short, relatively non-technical explanation of the real problem: spacetime breaks down when we look too close!*
+I'll give a short, relatively non-technical explanation of the real problem: the secrets of quantum gravity are guarded by black holes.*

 #### Introduction